The Best Volcano Tours in Hawaii

 Lava Ocean Tours will take you out on the water in the only US Coast Guard inspected lava boat, the LAVAONE, which offers the Big Island’s best lava boat tour!
 Get up close and feel the heat and hear the sizzle of molten lava flowing into the ocean.
 The best time of day to witness this wonder is early morning before sunrise or at sunset.
-However, no matter the time of day, you will be watching as new earth is formed on the Big Island.
-Passengers must be 4-75 years old, under 250 pounds and in good health.
+However, no matter the time of day, you will be watching as a new earth is formed on the Big Island.
+Passengers must be 4-75 years old, under 250 pounds, and in good health.

 Hawaii Volcano Tours by Helicopter

 Paradise Helicopters> offers a ride over the most active parts of the Kilauea volcano.
 This 40-50 minute ride will have you feeling the heat and then cooling down as you fly over some of the island’s magical waterfalls.
 This Big Island volcano tour is offered with or without doors!